DisnakeDev/disnake/docs/ext/commands/commands.rst

     a command line parser.
 The syntax is mainly inspired by Discord's search bar input and as a result all flags need a corresponding value.

-The flag converter is similar to regular commands and allows you to use most types of converters (with the exception of :class:`~ext.commands.Greedy`) as the type annotation.
+The flag converter is similar to prefix commands and allows you to use most types of converters (with the exception of :class:`~ext.commands.Greedy`) as the type annotation.
 Some extra support is added for specific annotations as described below.